robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 ```````````````````````

 A problem with the earlier example is that date_ objects could only be given
 in `dd.mm.yyyy` format.
-It would would not work if there would be need to
+It would not work if there was a need to
 support dates in different formats like in this example:

 .. sourcecode:: robotframework